mapbox/npm-internal/usage.md

 `npm-internal publish`

  This builds a npm package, and uploads it to your s3 bucket.

+`npm-internal publish --dev`

+This builds a npm package, and uploads it to your s3 bucket.
+But names it using git descibe, for dev releases

+`npm-internal show <package name>`

+Lists the versions of package available in the s3 bucket.
+If packname is omited it uses the current directory if possible.